Smartphone Laser Tag, Also Known as Augmented Reality Laser Tag – Does It Have a Future?

 Get a full rundown of all features of the Inceptor on Indiegogo where you can also make a purchase.

 At the time of writing, the Inceptor is not yet available but can already be purchased in different packages.
-According to their website, the app is in the final stages of development, and according to the Australia Popular Science Magazine it will be shipped by summer 2016.
+According to their website, the app is in the final stages of development and shipping will start in 2016.
 The average price of an Inceptor is around $20-$25 which is very reasonable.
 The app is free.

 Check out this really awesome video that gives us a bit of a sneak preview of what’s to come with this product.
 We must say, it does look very promising and we are very tempted to buy a set for ourselves.

-Nerf Lazer Tag Blaster Augmented Reality System (LTAR)
+3. Nerf Lazer Tag Augmented Reality System (LTAR)

 The LTAR system by Nerf was Hasbro’s attempt to break into the smartphone laser tag market.
 The LTAR blasters certainly are very decent laser tag guns that also work just as fine without a smartphone locked in.
 The augmented reality aspect is really nothing more than an added bonus to an already awesome laser tag set.